adner/adner.github.io/_posts/2025-07-29-fetchxmlbuilder-ai-anatomy.markdown

 - [Anthropic](https://github.com/tryAGI/Anthropic)
 - [Microsoft.Extensions.AI.OpenAI](https://www.nuget.org/packages/Microsoft.Extensions.AI.OpenAI/9.7.1-preview.1.25365.4?_src=template)

-These libraries allow the use of these models - hosted by Anthropic and OpenAI - through a common API and using the `IChatClient` interface in *Microsoft.Extensions.AI*.
+The libraries allow the use of models hosted by Anthropic and OpenAI, through a common API and using the `IChatClient` interface in *Microsoft.Extensions.AI*.
 This allows us to create instances of `IChatClient` uniformly, regardless of supplier:

 ```csharp
 private static ChatClientBuilder GetChatClientBuilder(string supplier, string model, string apikey)